fairlearn/fairlearn/docs/user_guide/assessment.rst

-The dashboard also enables comparison of multiple models, such as the models produced by different learning algorithms and different mitigation approaches, including :code:`fairlearn.reductions.GridSearch`, :code:`fairlearn.reductions.ExponentiatedGradient`, and :code:`fairlearn.postprocessing.ThresholdOptimizer`.
+The dashboard also enables comparison of multiple models, such as the models produced by different learning algorithms and different mitigation approaches, including :class:`fairlearn.reductions.GridSearch`, :class:`fairlearn.reductions.ExponentiatedGradient`, and :class:`fairlearn.postprocessing.ThresholdOptimizer`.

 As before, the user is first asked to select the sensitive feature and the performance metric.
 The *model comparison* view then depicts the performance